travisbutcher/local-government-online-apps/doc/FAQ.md

 #### Why the emphasis on linting JavaScript and JSON?

-In order to help catch typographic errors, all JavaScript & JSON in the repository is validated except for third-party libraries and the computer-generated language-specific phrase files in the [nls/ folder][].
+In order to help catch typographic errors, all JavaScript & JSON in the repository is validated ("[lint][]ed") except for third-party libraries and the computer-generated language-specific phrase files in the [nls/ folder][].
 That way, you have a known starting point for your modifications to files.

 The value of linting can be illustrated by the following snippet of a configuration file.
 On a slow computer, you may not notice mistyping.
 And it's very difficult for the web app to tell you the problem: the JSON parser that it uses just tells it that the JSON can't be interpreted -- the whole file is bad in some way.

 ![sample of invalid JSON][]

 A linter will notice, however, and usually will be able to narrow the problem down to help you to fix it quickly.
-Here, I typed a period instead of a comma in the "config" structure of the js.LGTitleBar component named "titleBar".
+In this configuration file, I typed a period instead of a comma in the "config" structure of the js.LGTitleBar component named "titleBar".
+This is an error that I made in the past, which, without a linter, would have taken a very long time to figure out.
+The error report below is from using [JSLint][] on this configuration file.

 ![sample of JSLint check of invalid JSON][]

-This is a reproduction of an error that I made in the past, which, without a linter, would have taken a very long time to figure out.
-The error report is from [JSLint][].
 See the [Resources][] page for information about validation.

 ----------